dazusu/Pathfinder/README.md

 * Vulture for his collision mesh extraction tool.

-* The FFEVO Team for producing the previous memory reading api this program could not operate without.

-* Atom0s and EliteMMO for producing the current memory reading api this program could not operate without.
+* Atom0s and EliteMMO for producing the current memory reading api.

 * The DarkStar project for providing invaluable insight into the underlying workings of the game.